 The advisors within the Department of Health and Human Development consist of both peer and faculty advisors.
 We strongly encourage students to meet with their advisors.

-All majors can stop by room 121 in the Hosaeus PE Complex or call 994-4001 to make an appointment to meet with an advisor in the Advising Center.
+All majors can stop by room 121 in the Hosaeus Fitness Complex or call 994-4001 to make an appointment to meet with an advisor in the Advising Center.
 We do not schedule appointments by e-mail.

 Staff consists of two full-time advisors and three part-time student peer advisors who are outstanding graduate, seniors, and juniors.